Electron-beam technology: Medical radiation therapy

 Electron beams impinging on metal produce X-rays.
 The X-rays may be diagnostic, e.g., dental or limb images.
 Often in these X-ray tubes the metal is a spinning disk so that it doesn't melt; the disk is spun in vacuum via a magnetic motor.
 The X-rays may also be used to kill cancerous tissue.
 The Therac-25 machine is an infamous example of this.

 History

-Electron beam technology ultimately derives from work that lead to the discovery of the electron at a time when electron beams were called cathode rays.
+Electron beam technology ultimately derives from work that led to the discovery of the electron at a time when electron beams were called cathode rays.

 Key advances in technology to control electron beams lead resulted in the first useful scanning electron microscope in 1952 by McMullan in Charles Oatley's lab at Cambridge University.
 A series of PhD students in that lab continued to improved the technique.
 Thomas Eugene Everhart, working mostly on semiconductor surfaces, developed the voltage contrast technique and the Everhart-Thornley detector.